Four-star 2020 offensive lineman Roger Rosengarten commits to UW Huskies over rival Oregon

 Granted, two of the Pac-12’s primary rivals won’t officially meet on Montlake until Oct.
 19. But exactly three weeks after he narrowed his list of suitors to the Huskies and the Ducks, 2020 Valor Christian High School offensive tackle Roger Rosengarten announced a verbal commitment to UW on Friday.

-“Thank you to EVERYONE who helped me get to where I am today and unfortunately I can’t list all the names or this message would be three pages long,” Rosengarten tweeted.
-“With all that being said and after much time and consideration I am excited to announce that I am 100% committed to play football at the UNIVERSITY OF WASHINGTON!!
-Go Dawgs”.
+“When we visited Washington, it was the best fit for me and I really liked the location,” Rosengarten told 247Sports.
+“I liked the whole coaching staff, loved everything about it and there was not one con to the whole trip.
+I liked both schools, actually, but the thing was that I felt I fit in best at one program.
+There are so many opportunities in Seattle.

+“I’m so relieved.
+This recruiting process has been very good to me, but long.
+I started to narrow things down and I’m glad I was able to get down to one school.
+I can’t wait to get up there and acclimated with all the guys.
+I’m excited to play football and dive into the academics up there.
+I’m really excited for the future.”

+UW fans should be excited, too.
 Rosengarten — a 6-foot-5, 275-pound two-way standout from Littleton, Colo. — is ranked by 247Sports as a four-star prospect, the No. 2 senior in the state of Colorado, the No. 11 offensive tackle and the No. 91 overall prospect in the 2020 class.
 Aside from Oregon, he also chose the Huskies over offers from Ohio State, Michigan, USC, Notre Dame, Oklahoma, Penn State, Nebraska, UCLA, Utah, Miami and many more.

 And, unsurprisingly, Rosengarten was that heavily recruited for a reason.

 “I love him.
 I think he’s one of the more intriguing players out west,” said 247Sports national recruiting editor Brandon Huffman.
 “I think he’s a true two-way lineman.
 He’s clearly going to be an offensive lineman at the next level.
-But this is a guy who wasn’t just playing defensive line because a big guy.
+But this is a guy who wasn’t just playing defensive line because he’s a big guy.
 He’s talented.”

 Talented enough to record 63 tackles with 13.5 tackles for loss, five sacks, two forced fumbles and an interception in his junior season, according to MaxPreps.
 Talented enough to repeatedly drive defensive ends into the dirt in his 2018 highlight tape.
 Talented enough to instantly become UW’s most coveted 2020 commit, in a class that also includes quarterback Ethan Garbers, tight end Mark Redman, offensive lineman Gaard Memmelaar, athlete Sawyer Racanelli and running back Jayveon Sunday.